Search by category, archive or keyword

 A parent’s alcoholism can have a profound and lasting effect on children.
-The National Council on Alcoholism and Drug Dependence estimates that there are 18 million alcoholics in the U.S., meaning that roughly 26.8 million children are being exposed to the effects of alcoholism.
+The National Council on Alcoholism and Drug Dependence estimates that there are 18 million alcoholics in the U.S., roughly 26.8 million children are being exposed to the effects of alcoholism.
 The children of alcoholics are themselves at a higher risk of developing alcoholism as adults – or even earlier.
 They’re also more likely to marry an alcoholic or abusive partner.

 Alcoholism’s effects on children start at a young age.
 Even though they may not display a tendency toward alcoholism itself until they reach adulthood, the children of alcoholics tend to show outward signs of its impact much earlier.
 They are at an increased risk of developing depression and anxiety disorders, demonstrating antisocial behavior, engaging in problematic relationships, and struggling with behavioral problems.